How to start a conversation (with anyone)

 Remember, authenticity, transparency, and conviction in your words are contagious.
 It can help you connect more deeply with others, especially with a stranger.

 What you can do: Consider not just your own objectives, but also what positive outcomes or feelings you want the other person to experience.
-Starting with the end in mind helps you speak with a purpose and create a meaningful connection.
+Starting with the end in mind helps you speak with a purpose and create a meaningful bond.

 2. Connect with generosity